Travel insurance for The States

 What does USA travel insurance cover?

-If you read our travel insurance destinations guide, you’ll see that insurance providers generally breakdown their costs from less to more expensive, by geographical location.
+If you read our travel insurance destinations guide, you’ll see insurance providers generally rank costs by geographical location in the following order:

 - Worldwide excluding USA, Canada, Mexico, and Caribbean

 - Worldwide (this will include USA, Canada, Mexico, and Caribbean)

 If you're looking for an annual multi-trip policy, you generally won’t find cover that’s exclusive to the USA only.
 You’ll need to find worldwide policies that include USA, Canada and the Caribbean – to ensure you get the cover you need for your trip.

 These policies will generally cover you for a number of key things including cancellation, loss of personal belongings and most importantly medical costs and repatriation should anything unfortunate happen regarding your health while you travel.